 I’m featuring a recipe that is slightly adapted (with a just a few of my own little tweaks) from a cookbook that caught my eye.
 I’d like to feature at least a couple of recipes from each cookbook and then follow them up with a review of the book as a whole.

-This particular recipe is adapted from Anya Kassoff’s “Miso & Raspberry Forbidden Rice Salad” from her cookbook The Vibrant Table.
-(Stay tuned for my review!)
+This particular recipe is adapted from Anya Kassoff’s “Miso & Raspberry Forbidden Rice Salad” from her cookbook The Vibrant Table: Recipes from My Always Vegetarian, Mostly Vegan, and Sometimes Raw Kitchen.
+(Check out my full review of The Vibrant Table here!)
 This is a unique salad that’s absolutely stunning with its mix of bright, rich colors.

 The chewy, nutty black rice pairs with sweet, earthy golden beets, tart red raspberries, and crisp, spicy pink radishes, with some buttery green pistachios as a garnish.
 My version substitutes sweet and tender mache for the watercress in the original recipe and use a combination of blackberries and raspberries.
 I’ve also added orange juice and fresh ginger to the miso dressing for an extra kick of flavor.
 And watermelon radishes!
 Because I’m obsessed with watermelon radishes.